 The Compensation Committee believes that reasonable severance and post-takeover employment arrangements are often an essential aspect of the terms of employment of executive officers.
 The Compensation Committee also recognizes the importance to the Company of retaining its executive officers during and after the disruption typically provoked by a takeover offer (whether or not ultimately successful).
 The Company is party to a 'change in control' employment agreement and a severance agreement or employment agreement with each of its executive officers, and the Compensation Committee is firmly of the view that the Company and its shareholders have benefited from the protection which such agreements afford its executive officers.
-The Compensation Committee believes that these employment agreements provide reasonable compensation arrangements and give the Company a high degree of management stability during a period of economic change.
+The Compensation Committee believes that these employment agreements provide reasonable compensation arrangements and give the Company a high degree of management stability during a period of change.

-Internal Revenue Code Section 162(m)(1) disallows a tax deduction for any publicly held corporation for paid remuneration exceeding \$1 million in any taxable year for chief executive officers and certain other executive officers, except for remuneration paid under qualifying 'performance based' plans.
-In the past, the Company's shareholders have approved amendments to the Company's 1988 Stock Option Plan which qualify the grant of options under such plan under Section 162(m).
-The MPIP approved by the Company's shareholders in 2000 also qualifies as a 'performance-based' plan under Section 162(m)(1).
-The Compensation Committee will continue to evaluate the impact of the Section 162(m)(1) limitations on an ongoing basis in light of applicable regulations and future events with an objective of achieving deductibility to the extent deemed appropriate.
+Internal Revenue Code Section 162(m) disallows a tax deduction for any publicly held corporation for paid remuneration exceeding \$1 million in any taxable year for chief executive officers and certain other executive officers, except for performance-based remuneration.
+In the past, the Company's shareholders have approved amendments to the Company's 1988 Stock Option Plan.
+The Management Performance Improvement Plan was approved by the Company's shareholders in 2000.
+The Compensation Committee will continue to evaluate the impact of the Section 162(m) limitations on an ongoing basis in light of applicable regulations and future events with an objective of achieving deductibility to the extent deemed appropriate.

-Roger G. Ackerman, Chairman James R. Barker Gerald Grinstein Carl S. Sloane
+James R. Barker, Chairman Roger G. Ackerman James L. Broadhead Gerald Grinstein